AdvancedClimateSystems/gonnx/README.md

 is intended for inference usage of ONNX models.
 The package can be used to load an `.onnx` file and perform inference using the model described by this file.

-Currently, we are implementing ONNX operation set 13, and we plan to add all opsets following this one as well.
+Currently, ONNX opset versions 7 up until 14 are supported, and we plan to add all opsets following this one as well.
 Feel free to contribute by implementing operators!

 ## Getting started